 - A majority vote of an examining committee is required to pass the master’s final examination.

-- If the student fails the final examination, he or she may retake the examination only if all committee members, or all committee members save one, approve this option.
+- If the student fails the final examination, the student may retake the examination only if all committee members, or all committee members save one, approve this option.

-- The second attempt to pass the master’s final examination must use the same committee members as the first examination unless an emergency situation necessitates a substitution.
+- The retake committee for the master’s final examination must comprise the same members as the first examination unless an extraordinary or emergency situation necessitates a substitution.

 - Plan C Master’s Degrees

-Plan C master’s degrees typically do not include standard final examination formats like those for Plan A and Plan B master’s degrees.
-However, students must satisfy all of the course and other requirements specified by the program in order to complete the degree.
+The Plan C master’s degree typically does not include a standard final examination.
+Students pursuing the Plan C must satisfy all of the course and other requirements specified by the program to be awarded the degree.

-Students must have a 2.800 minimum GPA for courses included on the degree plan at the time of degree clearance.
+Students must have a 2.800 minimum GPA for courses applied toward degree requirements at the time of degree clearance.

 This policy applies to all students admitted after January 1, 2013.
-Students who matriculated before January 1, 2013 may choose to continue under the policies in effect when they initially matriculated in their graduate program.
+Students who matriculated before January 1, 2013, and continuously maintained active student status, may choose to continue under the policies in effect when they initially matriculated in their graduate program.

 This policy establishes uniform standards for the master’s final examination; defines timely submission of copies of the thesis for University archives, and supports Board of Regents Policy: Openness in Research which covers public dissemination of University-sponsored research.